Schepp/schepp.dev/posts/ad-integration-in-2020.md

 ![The Chrome Devtools with the areas highlighted which you need to set to try this out](/img/disabling-ads-for-slow-connections.png)

-According to the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), this affects 0.02% to 0.03% of our visitors, which, given that we hover around 60M page views per month, still amounts to 12K.
+According to the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report), this affects 0.02% to 0.03% of our visitors, which, given that we hover around 60M page views per month, still amounts to 12K views.

 ## Bringing stability back to layout

-One other side effect of having ads in your page is that slots pop open once an ad gets loaded into a slot, thereby pushing the content below it and to its side around.
+One other side effect of having ads on your page is that slots pop open once an ad gets loaded into a slot, thereby pushing the content below it and to its side around.
 The same happens if you use fixed-sized placeholders in slots and it then turns out that there is no ad with those dimensions left in the pool to deliver, but only smaller or taller ones.
-Then the slot shrinks or grows, again pushing things around.
+Then the slot shrinks or grows, pushing things around.
 Usability suffers tremendously as the human eye constantly loses orientation and the browser needs to re-layout the page each time (including paint and compositing).
 Most browsers try to compensate for it through a technique called "[Scroll Anchoring](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-anchor/Guide_to_scroll_anchoring)", but there are limits as to how good that works.
 The Chrome team recently added a new performance metric they call ["Cumulative Layout Shift"](https://web.dev/cls/) which aims to quantify these problems.

-So what we did was introducing a new type of placeholder slot, that would always be as large as the largest possible ad format it is configured for, and that would turn any ad being loaded inside of it into a `position: sticky` element that would slide along with the user scrolling the page:
+What we did was introducing a new type of placeholder slot, that would always be as large as the largest possible ad format it is configured for, and that would turn any ad being loaded inside of it into a `position: sticky` element that would slide along with the user scrolling the page:

 <video width="300" height="520" autoplay muted loop>
   <source src="/img/position-sticky-ad.mp4" type="video/mp4">